kubermatic/kubermatic/docs/proposals/improve-addons.md

   - constraints.
 These describe conditions that must apply for an add-on to be compatible with a user cluster.
 Possible constraints are:
     - kkp-version →semVer range that describes compatible KKP versions
     - k8s-version →semVer range that describes compatible k8s versions
-    - *tbd: Are there any other relevant constraints?*
   - values → These are values that can be used for overwriting defaults.
 We think this field will be required for CoreAddons if a customer is using a private registry.
 So addons can be configured

 Note: The current implementation of go-templating allows to declare a `RequiredResourceTypes` field, to handle dependencies.
 We propose to keep this as is for go-templating, but not have it for helm.
 The reason is that helm offers its own dependency management and we think that building an additional dependency mechanism on top will drastically increase complexity.
 As a result, this field will be moved into under go-template method and not on the general addon level.